zEuS0390/ppe-detection-for-construction-site-safety/README.md

 - Mobile application reports and notifications

 ## Hardware
+We used Rasperry Pi 4 Model B and OKdo Camera Module in this project.
+Additionally, we included some minor components to make the system more complete and at least somewhat helpful to the user, such as an indicator and a tactile switch.
 | | Raspberry Pi |
 | :-: | :-: |
 | CPU | BCM2835 ARM Quad-Core 64-bit @ 1.8GHz |